Airplane doors cannot be opened mid-flight because of the difference in pressure between the plane and outside conditions.

 In some US States, a passenger could receive as much as 20 years in jail for attempting to open a plane door, but most judges have only sentenced people to 1 or 2 years in prison.

-Can You Open a Plane Window During Flight?
+You Can’t Open a Plane Window Either

 You cannot open a plane’s windows during a flight because they open inwards, and the pressure difference between the cabin and outside prevents them from being opened.